Relationships

 When you flatten these relationships into documents or lose them in silos, you lose the meaning.
 The fact exists, but the context that makes it actionable disappears.

-Our Claims Graph encodes health as a network of relationships so nothing meaningful is lost.
+Our clinical knowledge graph encodes health as a network of explicit, queryable relationships so nothing meaningful is lost.
 We preserve the connections that matter because understanding requires structure, not just data.

 Why relationships matters